 Other Routing Numbers for International Wire Transfers

-Alaska USA Credit Union uses Wells Fargo Bank and its routing number to send outgoing wire transfers.
+Alaska USA Federal Credit Union uses Wells Fargo and its routing number to send outgoing wire transfers.
 For incoming wire transfers, there are no special codes or routing numbers needed, according to the credit union, other than the exact name on the account, the recipient’s account number and the Alaska USA credit union routing number.

-Although some financial institutions have a Society for Worldwide Interbank Financial Telecommunication code — aka a SWIFT code — to receive international wire transfers or electronic payments, Alaska USA Federal Credit Union does not.
+Although some financial institutions have a Society for Worldwide Interbank Financial Telecommunication code — or a SWIFT code — to receive international wire transfers or electronic payments, Alaska USA Federal Credit Union does not.

 Information is accurate as of Jan.
 24, 2023.